Looking to buy a bike helmet for your toddler?

-On this page, we have listed our best picks; whether you’re on a budget or looking for the best helmet design for your toddler.
+Whether you’re on a budget or looking for the best helmet design for your toddler, we have listed our best picks.

 If you’re looking for an established brand, then you can’t go wrong with Bell, who has been producing helmets since 1954.
 This helmet fits a broad range of head sizes (from 47-52 cm) thanks to Bell’s True Fit system.